-Our Mississippi long term disability insurance lawyers assist disabled individuals in filing for LTD benefits and appealing denied claims.
+Our long term disability insurance lawyers assist disabled individuals in filing for LTD benefits and appealing denied claims in Mississippi.
 If you suffered an injury or illness outside of work, you might be eligible for benefits through your employer’s LTD policy.

 Employers purchase long term disability policies to cover workers that can’t return to their job for an extended period because of an injury or illness.
 LTD insurance will provide monthly benefits that cover a percentage of the average wages you were earning prior to your disability.

 Abell and Capitan Law knows how significant these benefits are to you.
 If you can’t work and earn a living, you won’t be able to pay for your medical treatment and support your family.
 It can cause severe financial strain and a mountain of stress.
 Unfortunately, however, insurance companies will often offer benefits that are lower than what you should be receiving, or they’ll deny the benefits that you deserve.

 Our experienced attorneys will work hard to ensure you receive the full LTD benefits you need so you can treat your injury or illness and afford your doctor bills and daily expenses.
 Call Abell and Capitan Law today at (267) 419-7888.
 We’ll skillfully handle your claim so that you can focus on your recovery.

 Long term disability (LTD) insurance is a policy that covers a portion of an injured individual’s wages if they become injured or sick and can’t return to their previous place of employment.
 Many states require employers to provide LTD benefits to their employees, but Mississippi isn’t one of them.

 Employers that choose to purchase long term disability insurance for their employees will pay a monthly premium towards the policy.
 If you suffer an injury or illness outside of work, you can file a claim to receive LTD benefit payments.